Yomano/yomano/README.md

 ## Publish

 If you want to share your template simple execute `npm publish` from inside your pack folder.

+Then any one can install it with: `npm install -g yomano-your-pack-name`

 ## Yomano?